SomeWeekendReading/someweekendreading.github.io/_posts/2020-08-07-whats-that-stupid-avatar.md

 That's why this blog uses it as a logo: the world can be complex in its details, but we can sometimes tease them apart with analysis, mathematics, and patience.
 What we _cannot_ do is just ignore the complexity and hope it will go away.
-We have to cope with it, and since it's built in down at the keel-blocks of the wold in which we live, we cannot escape it.
+We have to cope with it, and since it's built in down at the keel-blocks of reality, we cannot escape it.
 This is the spirit of the "Litany of [Gendlin](https://en.wikipedia.org/wiki/Eugene_Gendlin)", as it is sometimes (pretentiously) called: